 For example, a preclinical study using a mouse model of ALS has shown that AT-1501 significantly increased the time until disease onset in the animals, increased their survival, and improved their body weight, compared with mice that were given a placebo.
 The results of this study were published in the scientific journal Nature Genetics.

 In the wake of these results, studies testing the safety of AT-1501 in non-human primates were performed in 2017.
-These studies also produced positive results for safety, and ALS TDI is moving forward with a Phase 1 clinical trial in humans.
+These studies also produced positive results for safety, and AT-1501 was then tested in a Phase 1 clinical trial in humans.

-The trial is currently enrolling healthy volunteers as well as eight ALS patients to test the safety and tolerability of the treatment.
-The pharmacokinetics, or how the treatment moves through the body, will also be investigated.
+The trial enrolled healthy volunteers as well as eight ALS patients to test the safety and tolerability of the treatment.
+Results of the trial showed that all dose levels tested in the trial were well-tolerated.
+The pharmacokinetics, or how the treatment moves through the body, worked as the researchers predicted.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.